Blog categories

 BlockchainOwn native blockchain (e.g., Bitcoin, Ethereum)Built on existing blockchain (e.g., ERC-20 tokens on Ethereum)

-FunctionDigital currency, store of value, medium of exchangeRepresents assets, utility, rights, or access
+FunctionDigital currency, store of value, medium of exchangeRepresents assets, utilities, rights, or access

 ExamplesBTC, ETH, LTCUSDT, UNI, LINK, NFTs